 Regardless of the cannabinoid choice, all customers must look for hemp brands that publish a Certificate of Analysis (COA) featuring their product’s safety and potency test results.
 Additionally, all exotic cannabinoids must be tested for manufacturing chemicals, such as solvents, acids, and metals.

-At ACS Laboratory, we test Delta-8, Delta-10, HHC, HHCP, THCO, and THCP for potency and chemical contaminants.
+At ACS Laboratory, we test Delta-8, Delta-10, HHC, HHCP, THCO(THCOa), and THCP for potency and chemical contaminants.
 Contact us to learn more about our exotic cannabinoid testing.

 Blog updated Feb 15, 2023 to accurately reflect exotic cannabinoid legality and production methods.